Wilhelm Wien: Career

 Wien developed the Wien filter (also known as velocity selector) in 1898 for the study of anode rays.
 It is a device consisting of perpendicular electric and magnetic fields that can be used as a velocity filter for charged particles, for example in electron microscopes and spectrometers.
 It is used in accelerator mass spectrometry to select particles based on their speed.
 The device is composed of orthogonal electric and magnetic fields, such that particles with the correct speed will be unaffected while other particles will be deflected.
 It can be configured as a charged particle energy analyzer, monochromator, or mass spectrometer.

 While studying streams of ionized gas, Wien, in 1898, identified a positive particle equal in mass to the hydrogen atom.
 Wien, with this work, laid the foundation of mass spectrometry.
 J. J. Thomson refined Wien's apparatus and conducted further experiments in 1913 then, after work by Ernest Rutherford in 1919, Wien's particle was accepted and named the proton.

 In 1911, Wien was awarded the Nobel Prize in Physics "for his discoveries regarding the laws governing the radiation of heat".
+He delivered the Ernest Kempton Adams Lecture at Columbia University in 1913.